Clemar Bucci

-Clemar Bucci (4 September 1920 – 12 January 2011) was a racing driver from Argentina.
+Clemar Bucci (4 September 1920 – 12 January 2011) was an Argentine racing driver.
 He participated in five World Championship Formula One Grands Prix, debuting on 17 July 1954 and several non-Championship Formula One races.
 He scored no championship points.
 He was born in Zenón Pereyra and died in Buenos Aires.

+Bucci was also a car designer; he designed a prototype of a grand tourer called Dogo SS-2000.